-In Europe we sell to semiconductor and ATE manufacturers through our internal sales staff and through the use of independent sales representatives.
+In Europe, we sell to semiconductor and ATE manufacturers through our internal sales staff and through the use of independent sales representatives.
 Technical support is provided to European customers by an employee based in the UK or by independent sales representatives who we have trained.
-In China, Malaysia, the Philippines, Singapore, South Korea, Taiwan and Thailand, we sell through the use of independent sales representatives who are supervised by our internal sales staff.
+In China, Japan, the Philippines, South Korea, Taiwan and Thailand, we sell through the use of independent sales representatives who are supervised by our internal sales staff.
+In Malaysia and Singapore, our sales are handled by our internal sales staff.
 International sales representatives are responsible for sales, installation, support and trade show participation in their geographic market areas.
 Technical support is provided to Asian customers primarily by employees based in Malaysia, the Philippines and Taiwan.